joshkent94/findYourHat/README.md

 * Node.js

 ## Setup
-An installation of Node.js is required to run the app.
+An installation of Node.js is required to run the app, the simply open the main.js file in the terminal.

 ## Features
 Features ready: